cosminadrianpopescu/azul/README.md

 panes or with splits.
 You have the `Pane select` mode (`'p'`), `Float move` mode (`'m'`), `Pane resize` mode (`'r'`) and `Split` (`'s'`) mode.

-This custom modes are built on top of the `neovim` normal mode.
+This custom modes are built on top of the `neovim` normal mode, by default.
 You can look at them as submodes of `normal` mode.
 This means that any shortcut valid in normal that is not defined in these modes will work also in these modes.
 But any shortcut defined in these modes will have priority over the normal ones.

 I use these modes because I like (as seen in the demo movie) to open a float and then quickly position it on the screen using `hjkl` movement.
 Or to resize